 – CANADA, Toronto – The Global Network of Director Institutes (GNDI) has expanded its membership network with the addition of director institutes from Germany, Russia, and Pakistan joining its ranks.

 Vereinigung der Aufsichtsräte in Deutschland e.V.
 (VARD) in Germany, Independent Directors Association (IDA) in Russia and Pakistan Institute of Corporate Governance (PICG) join 15 other leading director associations from Australia, Brazil, Canada, Europe, the Gulf States, Hong Kong, Malaysia, Mauritius, New Zealand, Singapore, Southern Africa, Switzerland, Thailand, United Kingdom, and the United States.

-As a collective of leading governance associations around the world, GNDI plays an important role in providing leadership on governance issues for directors of all organisations to achieve a positive impact for companies, the economy and society.
+As a collective of leading governance associations around the world, GNDI plays an important role in providing leadership on governance issues for directors of all organizations to achieve a positive impact for companies, the economy, and society.

-The addition of three new member organisations further asserts the organisation’s position as the pre-eminent international body advocating good governance on behalf of directors all over the world.
+The addition of three new member organizations further asserts the organization’s position as the pre-eminent international body advocating good governance on behalf of directors all over the world.

 GNDI was established in December 2012 to foster closer cooperation between its members, who are each recognized as the primary institute for directors and governance in their respective country.

 - Disclaimer - News, data and statement included in this release are intended exclusively for general information purposes.
 Talent4Boards accepts neither liability for the consequences of the reader’s reliance, nor responsibility for the adequacy or accuracy of the information.
 No data or statement in this release should be considered for decisions about securities referred.
 Product and brand names used in this release maybe trademarks or registered trademarks of their respective owners.